piotrekkr/salesforce-archivist/README.md

 ### How to re-download content version list and document link list?

-You can remove CSV files from disk and nex download will download full lists again.
+You can remove CSV files from disk and next download will download full lists again from Salesforce.
 ```shell
 # for chosen type
 rm -rf {data_dir}/{object_type}/*.csv